-[[]Henry] has set out what is needed for an appreciation of Anselm's intellectual interests in so far as these depend upon his logical studies.
-But I do not think he has made out a case for saying that Anselm deserves to be remembered with much honour for his positive contribution to logic...Anselm should not get the congratulatory first that goes to Abelard [Kneale 1968, p.
+[Henry] has set out what is needed for an appreciation of Anselm's intellectual interests in so far as these depend upon his logical studies.
+But I do not think he has made out a case for saying that Anselm deserves to be remembered with much honour for his positive contribution to logic...
+Anselm should not get the congratulatory first that goes to Abelard [49, p.
 82].

-6 This goal is most evinced in [Henry 1972].
-Loux when reviewing this book characterizes it as follows: "Henry wants to argue that ontology, the system of logic developed by Stanislaw Lesniewski, provides a fruitful tool for understanding themes in medieval philosophy" [Loux 1974, p.
+6This goal is most evinced in [33].
+Loux in his review of this book characterizes it as follows: "Henry wants to argue that ontology, the system of logic developed by Stanislaw Lesniewski, provides a fruitful tool for understanding themes in medieval philosophy" [64, p.
 607].